 To grow a million-dollar online poster store, there’s a big chance you will need to pull up your sleeves and take full control of your production process.
 This doesn’t necessarily mean you need to invest a huge budget into setting up your own printing press.
 Instead, you could start by partnering with a quality printing and framing company to create original poster and wall art products that you would then order in bulk to sell.

 Self-manufacturing has many advantages including quality control, product variety, more customization options, and higher margins – which means more profits.
-However, this is not something we recommend for new poster stores until you have the capital to invest in equipment and physical space, as well as the time, money, and expertise to handle your own eCommerce logistics and fulfillment.
+However, this is not something we recommend for new poster stores until you have the capital to invest in equipment, quality graphic design teams, and physical space, as well as the time, money, and expertise to handle your own eCommerce logistics and fulfillment.

 Bonus Content: How to Find Private-Label Manufacturers for Your Products